 - Less bureaucracy: “Bureaucratic sluggishness is arguably the biggest factor preventing federal regulators from passing new and improved trucking regulations to increase safety,” says our Los Angeles truck accident attorney.

 - Effective lobbying: Impotent lobbying or lack thereof is also something that has made it nearly impossible to improve the existing safety legislation in the commercial trucking industry or pass new laws to improve safety and prevent truck accidents in California.

 The risk of suffering harm in a truck accident is extremely high, largely due to the fact that federal regulators have yet to work on improving safety regulations for the trucking industry.
-If you have been injured in a truck crash in Los Angeles or elsewhere in California, talk to our truck accident attorney Los Angeles from the Law Offices of Howard Craig Kornberg.
+If you have been injured in a truck crash in Los Angeles or elsewhere in California, talk to our highly qualified attorney Los Angeles from the Law Offices of Howard Craig Kornberg.
 Get a free consultation by calling 310-997-0904.